markomijic/TTS-Mod-Vault/README.md

 # TTS Mod Vault

-TTS Mod Vault is a cross-platform tool for managing your Tabletop Simulator mods, saves and saved objects across Windows, Linux, and macOS.
+TTS Mod Vault is a cross-platform mod backup tool for your Tabletop Simulator mods, saves and saved objects on Windows, Linux, and macOS.

-You can download assets, create backups and restore them.
+You can download assets, create backups and import them.
+Import & backup system works with ttsmod file format used by TTS Mod Backup, making them compatible with each other.
-Restoring backups supports ttsmod files.

-The tool also features:
+Additional features include:
-- Cleanup - delete locally cached files that are not part of your installed mods & saves
+- Cleanup - Remove unused cached files that aren't part of your installed mods, saves or saved objects
-- Viewing images - view all downloaded images of a mod
+- View Images - View all downloaded images of a specific mod in one place
-- URL replacement - replaces a URL in the mods JSON file and optionally renames the file (feature has to be enabled in settings)
+- Replace URL - Replace any URL in the JSON file.
+You can optionally rename the file at the same time if the file exists.
+Feature has to be enabled in settings.
+- Mods & Saves paths - Separately set what paths are used for your Mods folder and your Saves folder in the Settings
+- Open Files - You can open Audio, Images and PDF files

 Created using Flutter 3.29.3